-Fundamental and

-Technical Analysis can be used

-simultaneously to provide

-traders with a bigger picture of

-the market.
-Numerous traders

-will build pricing models and

-then look at the charts to

-confirm their assumptions of

-entries and exits.
-On the other

-analysis confirm the direction of the commodity.
+Fundamental and Technical Analysis can be used simultaneously to provide traders with a bigger picture of the market.
+Numerous traders will build pricing models and then look at the charts to confirm their assumptions of entries and exits.
+On the other hand, many traders will first review the charts and then look at the fundamentals to see if the future supply and demand are sufficient to move the prices through the support and resistance levels.
+For example, if crude oil inventory report indicates a decline in supply increasing the price, the trader will support his hypothesis by looking at the various technical tools and indicators that he has employed.
+If the various technical tools and indicators do support this, then the conclusion will be to initiate a buy position in the contract since both the analysis confirm the direction of the commodity.
 However, the trader's judgement and his past experiences will also influence the result.